elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/what-are-the-typical-gender-roles-depicted-in-greek-mythology-and-how-do-they-influence-relationships-among-gods.md

 url: /learn/philosophy-and-greek-myths/questions/what-are-the-typical-gender-roles-depicted-in-greek-mythology-and-how-do-they-influence-relationships-among-gods
 score: -1.0
 related_article1:
-    id: 166544
+    id: 166534
+    title: >-
-    title: What are some examples of how natural phenomena are symbolized in Greek mythology?
+        What are the main attributes and symbols associated with Zeus in Greek mythology?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-some-examples-of-how-natural-phenomena-are-symbolized-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/what-are-the-main-attributes-and-symbols-associated-with-zeus-in-greek-mythology
 related_article2:
-    id: 166540
+    id: 166536
+    title: >-
-    title: What is the significance of Gaia and Uranus in Greek creation stories?
+        What are the key achievements and challenges faced by Hercules in Greek mythology?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-is-the-significance-of-gaia-and-uranus-in-greek-creation-stories
+    url: /learn/philosophy-and-greek-myths/questions/what-are-the-key-achievements-and-challenges-faced-by-hercules-in-greek-mythology
 related_article3:
-    id: 166544
+    id: 166545
-    title: What are some examples of how natural phenomena are symbolized in Greek mythology?
+    title: >-
+        How do Greek myths convey lessons about punishment and justice?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-some-examples-of-how-natural-phenomena-are-symbolized-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/how-do-greek-myths-convey-lessons-about-punishment-and-justice
 related_article4:
-    id: 166543
+    id: 166535
-    title: How is humor and irony depicted in the relationship between Zeus and Hera?
+    title: >-
+        How do the Roman equivalents of the Greek gods differ in terms of attributes and symbolism?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/how-is-humor-and-irony-depicted-in-the-relationship-between-zeus-and-hera
+    url: /learn/philosophy-and-greek-myths/questions/how-do-the-roman-equivalents-of-the-greek-gods-differ-in-terms-of-attributes-and-symbolism
 related_article5:
-    id: 166536
+    id: 166539
-    title: What are the key achievements and challenges faced by Hercules in Greek mythology?
+    title: >-
+        How are Cyclopes depicted in Greek mythology, and what is their significance?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-are-the-key-achievements-and-challenges-faced-by-hercules-in-greek-mythology
+    url: /learn/philosophy-and-greek-myths/questions/how-are-cyclopes-depicted-in-greek-mythology-and-what-is-their-significance
 ---

 &nbsp;